 Once you reach your Coast FIRE point.
 From there, your portfolio grows through compound interest alone.

-Which Safe Withdrawal Rate (SWR) Should I Use?
+Which Safe Withdrawal Rate (SWR) should I use?

 A 4% withdrawal rate is common starting point for retirement periods of about 30 years.
 For more conservative planning or longer retirement horizons, consider using 3–3.5% to add an extra margin of safety.